-Our vision is to create a whole ecosystem around the core library yasmine.
+Our vision is to create a whole ecosystem around the core library libyasmine.
 This paragraph presents the vision of the completed yasmine ecosystem.
-The page In development and planned features describes the current state of our development efforts and the page Core library features reveals details about the core library itself.
+The page In development and planned features describes the current state of our development efforts and the page libyasmine (core library) features reveals details about the core library itself.

-The core of the yasmine ecosystem is formed by the yasmine library which delivers the actual state machine features.
+The core of the yasmine ecosystem is formed by the libyasmine library which delivers the actual state machine features.
 Applications are built on top of this library.

 QA of yasmine is implemented in the yasmine test suite.
 It contains a test utility library, unit and integration tests.

-To design state machines the yasmine editor is used.
-UML state machines can be designed using this graphical tool.
+UML state machines are designed with graphical tools: The yasmine editor or Enterprise Architect with the yasmine plug-in can be used.
 For data exchange yasmine models can be saved and loaded.

 Two parts make up the yasmine model:

 a JSON-based file format to persist the model

 a library which contains a C++-implementation to save and load model files using RapidJSON